CHICAGO DUE PROCESS VIOLATIONS ATTORNEY

 The Importance of Having an Experienced Attorney at Curcio Law for Due Process Violations

-- Advocate for you and inform you of the next steps before you’re arrested so that your procedural due process rights aren’t violated.
+- Advocate for you and inform you of the next steps before you’re arrested so that your procedural due process rights aren’t violated by Chicago police misconduct.

-- Instruct you on when to stay silent during police questioning and interviews.
+- Instruct you on when to stay silent during police questioning and interviews to avoid a coerced confession.

 - Go to court with you to make sure that a judge reads off your charges and allows you to enter a plea so that your procedural and substantive rights aren’t violated.